volcano-sh/kubegene-website/content/docs/about/kubedag.md

 * Flexible control.
 You can limit any reousrce requirement, concurrently running jobs, and select nodes to run on.

-## Architecture
+## ArchitectureArchitecture

-Kubedag implements the workflow as [Execution](../execution.md) using [Kubernetes CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions).
+Kubedag implements the workflow as [Execution](/docs/about/execution) using [Kubernetes CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions).

 Kubedag consists of three main components:
 * Execution controller